umbraco/UmbracoDocs/umbraco-forms/developer/custom-markup.md

 ---
-meta.Title: Umbraco Forms custom markup meta.Description: >-
-  With Umbraco Forms it's possible to customize the outputted markup of a Form, which means you have complete control over what Forms will output.
+description: "With Umbraco Forms it's possible to customize the outputted markup of a Form, which means you have complete control over what Forms will output."
 ---

 # Custom Markup